UL-FRI-NLP-Course-2022-23/nlp-course-team-9/README.md

 ## Inference

+Our models can be downloaded [here](https://drive.google.com/file/d/1LL9RXX8AdQGGl_fltzEeC_38HRzW6sbp/view?usp=sharing).
 Refer to `inference.ipynb` to run inference on t5-sl-large and t5-sl-small models.
-Models can be downloaded from [here](https://filesender.arnes.si/?s=download&token=997142bc-6f07-4c36-8880-bd740d048660).
-Refer to `baseline.ipynb` to check the baseline results.
+Refer to `baseline.ipynb` for baseline.